-/media Removable media (CD-ROMS and USB drives) will be mounted in this directory
+- C:\Documents and Settings in Microsoft Windows. - /lib Library files, similar to .dll files on Windows. - /media Removable media (CD-ROMS and USB drives) will be mounted in this directory.

-/root This contains the root user's files (not to be confused with the root directory)
+/root This contains the root user's files (not to be confused with the root directory).

-/usr Pronounced "user," it contains most program files (not to be confused with each user's home directory, equivalent to C:\Program Files) /var/log Contains log files written by many applications
+/usr Pronounced "user," it contains most program files (not to be confused with each user's home directory).
+This is equivalent to C:\Program Files in Microsoft Windows.

+/var/log Contains log files written by many applications.